chris-zen/toy-payments-engine/README.md

 There are some aspects of the specification that were not fully clear, so I had to make some assumptions:

-- Disputes can be done over deposits and withdrawals.
+- Disputes can only be done over `deposits` as described in the spec, but not over `withdrawals`, which will be discarded.
+This avoids possible situations of fraud.
-- A dispute over a deposit will retain a positive amount from the available funds into the held funds:
-  `{ available: 100, held: 0, total: 100 } --[dispute of deposit of 10]--> { available: 90, held: 10, total: 100 }`
-- A dispute over a withdrawal will retain a negative amount from the held funds into the available funds (that was a confusing point):
-  `{ available: 100, held: 0, total: 100 } --[dispute of withdrawal of 10]--> { available: 110, held: -10, total: 100 }`
+- Disputes can not be done if there are not enough available funds to held.
+This is also to avoid fraud.
-- A multi-threading solution would have provided better performance for single file executions and in memory processing in theory, but I prioritized a modular end to end setup with async/await and tokio/stream that would fit better in an scenario where each batch of payments were processed through different HTTP requests, and left the multi-threading solution as a future enhancement.
+- A multi-threading solution might have provided better performance for single file executions with in memory processing, but I prioritized a modular end to end setup with async/await and tokio/stream that would fit better in an scenario where each batch of payments were processed through different HTTP requests, and left the multi-threading solution as a future enhancement.
 - To guarantee decimal precision I use the crate `rust_decimal` which can handle more than the specified precision of four places at the cost of using 128 bits per number.
+Amounts from the output are rescaled to a maximum of 4 decimals with rounding leveraging the half up strategy.
+Decimal zeroes are simplified to a single zero.
 - The payments engine logic is able to encode all kind of situations as errors, but the current processor implementation will ignore them and continue processing.
 This is intentional to follow the specifications, but at the same time to leave open the possibility to use that information as events for a fraud system or observability purposes.

 ## Software design